ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Leader's request, indexed by aggregation job ID, and refuse to service a re-sent request unless it matches the previously seen request.

-Implementation note: in the case that the Leader replays an aggregation which the Helper considers to be complete, the Helper should ensure it does not commit the results of the aggregation to its aggregate shares more than once.
+Implementation note: in the case that the Leader restarts an aggregation which the Helper considers to be complete, the Helper must ensure it does not commit the results of the aggregation to its aggregate shares more than once.

 ## Collecting Results {#collect-flow}